People trust recommendations from friends more than any ad you’ll ever run. That’s not news. What most businesses get wrong is what they do about it.

 It’s also best to include multiple ways for customers to refer their friends (including via email and social media), like Freshly does.

-10. Create a VIP friend experience
+5. Create a VIP experience for the friend

 So, give them a reason to click and learn more, both through the friend reward you show them and the way you present your brand.
 Build trust by writing the message from the referrer’s perspective.